corundumengine/corundumengine.github.io/_posts/2026-06-22-introduction.md

 If the goal was just to ship a game, the right call would have been to use an existing engine.
 But I wanted to craft something of my own, and that meant making my own architectural decisions.

-I started with SFML and SDL for rendering.
+I started with SFML for rendering, then tried SDL.
 They worked, but at some point I decided if I was going to build this, I should go all in.
 That's when I switched to GLFW and Metal.

 Another decision was data-oriented design.
 I'd watched several talks on it and the performance benefits were hard to ignore.
 Object-oriented code can get complicated fast, with things hiding inside other things.
 Data-oriented design keeps it flat and straightforward.